theory/jsontree/README.md

 The source for the [Go JSONTree Playground], a stateless single-page web site for experimenting with the Go [jsontree] package.
-Compiled via [TinyGo] into a ca. 254K [Wasm] file and loaded directly into the page.
+Compiled via [TinyGo] into a ca. 270K [Wasm] file and loaded directly into the page.
 All functionality implemented in JavaScript and Go, heavily borrowed from the [Go JSONPath Playground], [Goldmark Playground] and [serde_json_path Sandbox].

 Usage
 -----

-Write one or more JSONPath queries, in the input field, one per line, and hit the "Run Query" button to select the subset of the JSON in the "JSON Input" field.
+Write one or more JSONPath queries in the input field, one per line, and hit the "Run Query" button to select the subset of the JSON in the "JSON Input" field.
 The results will appear in the "Query Output" field.